daniellan2002/MoviesHub/README.md

 Daniel Lan:
 Build Movie List, Single Movie page, Single Movie page, Search page, Browse Movies Page, Substring-Matching-design.
 Completed the Java servlet and HTML and JavaScript files.
 Debugged and fixed mysql connection errors.
 Added recaptcha, added HTTPS, built dashboard table and stored procedures.

-# Project 4:
+# Objective 4:

 ### Fulltext Search

 - ✅ Have a main search box on the Main Page (or a separate search page) of the Fabflix website.
-You can reuse the search box if you already have one from Project 2.
+You can reuse the search box if you already have one from Objective 2.
 - ✅ Implement full-text search with the query on the movie title.
 - ✅ If the customers click the "Search" button, the site should jump to the Movie List Page that displays the full-text search results.
 - ✅ make a fulltext index on each searchable column